Synthird/synthird/README.md

 - 🕛 I have been programming since mid 2020
 - 🕹️ I got into programming when I started learning to make video games
-  - 🎮 You can play the ones I finished on [itch.io](https://synthird.itch.io)
+  - 🎮 You can play the ones I published on [itch.io](https://synthird.itch.io)
 - 🎨 I also create [art](https://cara.app/synthird)
 - I never use "AI" in my projects
 - ⚡ Fun fact: You are reading this in the present!